Towards Disentangling Information Paths with Coded ResNeXt: Introduction

 \section{Introduction}

-Most successful deep learning architectures for image classification consist of a certain building block that is applied sequentially several times: one block succeeds another until a linear operation finally outputs the model prediction.
-In deep convolutional neural networks (CNNs), the block consists of a sequence of convolutional operations \cite{Conv1_lecun,Conv2_lecun}, batch normalizations \cite{BatchNorm} and rectified linear units (ReLU) \cite{Relu} activations.
-Notably, adding a skip connection to every block improves the performance and facilitates very deep architectures called Residual Networks (ResNets) \cite{ResNets}.
-Another approach relies on applying the convolutional layers in parallel, which results in a multi-branch design.
-For instance, inception models \cite{InceptionV1,InceptionV3_labelSmoothing} have blocks with multiple branches, each applying some transformation on the block's input.
-The input of the next block is then obtained by concatenating the outputs of all branches.
-The multi-branch design framework can also accommodate skip connections, as initially done in ResNeXt networks \cite{ResNeXt}, and later refined using squeeze-excitation in \cite{SqueezeExcitation}, or a split-attention mechanism in \cite{ResNest_versionOfResNeXt}.
-The starting question of this work is: what is the purpose of multi-branch architectures?
+Most successful deep learning architectures for image classification consist of a certain building block applied sequentially several times: one block follows another until a linear operation finally outputs the model prediction.
+In deep convolutional neural networks (CNNs), the block consists of multiple convolutional operations \cite{Conv1_lecun,Conv2_lecun} applied sequentially.
+Nonetheless, there are numerous proposals placing the convolutional layers in parallel, forming multi-branch designs.
+For instance, inception models \cite{InceptionV1,InceptionV3_labelSmoothing} use blocks with multiple branches, each applying some convolutional operations on the block's input and finally concatenating at the end the output of all branches.
+The multi-branch design framework can also accommodate skip connections \cite{ResNets}, as initially done in ResNeXt networks \cite{ResNeXt}, and later refined using squeeze-excitation in \cite{SqueezeExcitation}, or a split-attention mechanism in \cite{ResNest_versionOfResNeXt}.
+A first question we ask in this work is: \emph{what is the purpose of multi-branch architectures?}